Far-right Czech coalition risk to LGBTQ+ rights, activists say

 However, a European Union study published in 2024 found that LGBTQ+ people in Czechia experienced the highest rates of hate-motivated harassment in the bloc and neighbouring countries, tied with North Macedonia.

-Sometimes referred to as the "Czech Donald Trump," Babiš has close ties to Slovakian Prime Minister Robert Fico and to Hungarian leader Viktor Orbán.
+Sometimes referred to as the "Czech Donald Trump", Babiš has close ties to Slovakian Prime Minister Robert Fico and to Hungarian leader Viktor Orbán.
 He previously declined to sign a letter backed by 15 EU member states against Hungary's LGBTQ+ propaganda law.

-"The situation is really uncertain, but if those Russian parties connect with the conservative part of the political spectrum, as we've seen in Slovakia, this could be dangerous for rights," Adél Kučera, a trans politician from the Green Party, told Context.
+"If those Russian parties connect with the conservative part of the political spectrum, as we've seen in Slovakia, this could be dangerous for rights," Adél Kučera, a trans politician from the Green Party, told Context.

 How are LGBTQ+ groups responding?